neams-th-coe/cardinal/doc/content/tutorials/KRUSTY_index.md

   style=width:50%;float:right;halign:center

-We will use a linear-linear stochastic interpolation between the two cross section data sets nearest to the imposed temperature by setting the `method` parameter on `settings.temperature` to `interpolation`.
+We will use a linear-linear stochastic interpolation between the two cross section data sets nearest to the imposed temperature by setting the `method` parameter on `model.settings.temperature` to `interpolation`.
 When OpenMC is initialized, the cross section data is loaded for a temperature range specified by `range` in `settings`.

 !listing /tutorials/krusty/KRUSTY/model.py